Abigail Barrows

 Abigail P. W. Barrows (born 1984) is an American marine research scientist and advocate based in Maine.
-Barrows directs microplastics research that is used to inform conservation-focused legislation, and she initiated the first baseline data map of microplastic pollution distribution in the waters off the coast of Maine.
+Barrows is the Principal investigator for the Global Microplastics Initiative with Adventure Scientists, where she directs microplastics research that is used to inform conservation-focused legislation, and she initiated the first baseline data map of microplastic pollution distribution in the waters off the coast of Maine.
+Her primary interests are in research, seaweed and oyster farming, education, field methodology, and using scientific data to drive legislation and policy to lower single-use plastic.

 Early life and education

 Barrows grew up in Stonington, Maine, a town on the island of Deer Isle, off the coast of Maine.

-Barrows graduated in 2006 with a bachelor's degree in zoology with a focus on marine biology from the University of Tasmania, Australia.
+From a teenager, she knew she loved the outdoors after participating in an Outward Bound trip.
+She began to learn about and love the ocean which helped her pursue her career.
+Her interests are in research, oyster and seaweed farming, innovation, and working to reduce single-use plastic locally & globally.
+In 2006, Barrows graduated with a bachelor's degree in zoology, with a focus on marine biology from the University of Tasmania, Australia.
 After returning to Stonington, Maine, Barrows completed her master's degree in microplastics from the College of the Atlantic in Bar Harbor, Maine in 2018.

-Life and career
+Career

+During her early career, Barrows worked in biology projects with seahorses.
 Barrows studies plastic pollution in global waterways.
 Barrows' biological studies led her to travel much of the world including Papua New Guinea, the Himalaya, and South and Central America.
 She later focused her studies on microplastics, having recognized plastic pollution as a global issue.

-Barrows directed global microplastic pollution research from 2013–2017, and consequently published research in collaboration with the Shaw Institute.
-She has published 12 scientific papers and her work on microplastic prevalence has been cited hundreds of times.
-Burrows worked with Adventure Scientists, an organization that links researchers with outdoorsmen and women.
-This collaboration yielded the largest known and most diverse microplastics dataset as of 2019.

-Barrows leveraged her research to help pass legislation to reduce plastic consumption.
+Barrows has leveraged her research to help pass legislation to reduce plastic consumption.